Jac-Zac/My-home-config/README.md

 ```
 toolkit.legacyUserProfileCustomizations.stylesheets = true
 ```
-> Then follow [this](https://www.youtube.com/watch?v=1UhsLlJs9Jg) tutorial, and use copy the chrome directory from my file
+> Then follow [this](https://www.youtube.com/watch?v=1UhsLlJs9Jg) tutorial, and use copy the chrome directory from my file or go to [this Github page][https://github.com/marmmaz/FirefoxCSS]

 ![showcase](.assets/firefox.png)